-Contrary to the London Dry style that has come to dominate today’s gin market, Plymouth Gin continues to be true to its roots and has retained its own distinct character.
-Produced in a still which has not been changed for over 150 years, it has a subtle yet full bodied flavour and a slightly subdued juniper.
+Contrary to the changing tides that have swayed towards the London Dry style that came to dominate the category, and now the swathe of fruit infused gins that are prevalent in today’s gin market, Plymouth Gin continues to be true to its roots and has retained its own distinct character.
+Produced in a still which has not been changed for over 150 years, it has a subtle yet full bodied flavour and an ever so slightly subdued juniper.

 The Plymouth Gin distillery (formerly known as the Black Friars Distillery) is now the only gin distillery remaining in the town of Plymouth, England, located in what was once a Dominican Order monastery built in 1431.
 Before being a gin distillery, the building’s history was both rich and chequered.
 One of the oldest structures in Plymouth full stop, the building was briefly turned into a debtor’s prison after its time as a monastery.

 The established distilling business of Fox & Williamson began production of Plymouth Gin in 1793, although records suggest that distilling had been going on at the site since the 1690’s onwards.
 Plymouth Distillery now has the accolade of being the oldest British distillery still active today in its original location.